chasingash/kids-art-classes/README.md

   * The user wants to be able to access the social media accounts.

 ## Design Prototype
-I designed a prototype for ARTSPACE on paper first and then moved into Balsamiq _link to official site here) where I created numerous wireframes to fit mobile, tablet and desktop devices which provided me with a clear visual outline of how I wanted my site to appear.
+I designed a prototype for ARTSPACE on paper first and then moved into Balsamiq where I created numerous wireframes to fit mobile, tablet and desktop devices which provided me with a clear visual outline of how I wanted my site to appear.
 Some changes were made along the development stage as I experimented with different layouts to suit the needs of the site and also from further research into UX design.

 ![Design Prototype Preview](assets/readme-images/design_prototype.png)